cnwanneka/profile-card-component/README.md

 The technologies used for this application are HTML and CSS.

-Designing this profile card component was helpful in keeping my CSS skills up to date.
+Designing this profile card component was useful in keeping my CSS skills sharp and up to date.

 URL of the deployed application: https://cnwanneka.github.io/profile-card-component/